19–24 May 2024

 Description

 Tantalum has been used as cladding material for water-cooled solid tungsten targets at many leading spallation neutron production facilities thanks to its high neutron yield, manageable radiation damage behavior, and excellent corrosion/erosion resistance in radiation environments.
-However, thermal neutron capture of tantalum in spallation environment causes a high specific decay heat in the target volume, which often becomes a limiting factor in increasing the beam power on the target from a safety hazard perspective.
-In this paper, we have developed vacuum hot processing (VHP) parameters to diffusion bond zircaloy to tungsten to explore the feasibility of using zircaloy as an alternative cladding material to tantalum.
-Zircaloy has long been used as cladding material for non-tungsten solid targets, and nuclear fuel rods.
-It causes significantly lower decay heat with shorter decay time in the target compared to tantalum in spallation environments.
-The hot isostatic pressing (HIP) of zirconium and tungsten is known to produce limited bonding quality due to the formation of brittle ZrW2 intermetallic layer.
-To overcome this problem, placing vanadium interlayer between tungsten and zircaloy has been proposed.
-The zircaloy-vanadium and vanadium-tungsten under the same VHP conditions, 850°C at 120 MPa for 4 hours showed good diffusion bonding qualities, which demonstrates the feasibility of a single step HIP process to make the zircaloy clad tungsten spallation volume.
+However, from a safety hazard perspective, thermal neutron capture of tantalum in spallation environments causes a high specific decay heat in the target volume, which often becomes a limiting factor in increasing the beam power on the target.
+In this paper, we studied vacuum hot pressing (VHP) parameters to diffusion bond zirconium to tungsten to explore the feasibility of using zirconium alloys as an alternative cladding material to tantalum.
+Zirconium alloys have long been used as cladding material for early generation solid spallation targets, and nuclear fuel rods.
+In spallation environments zirconium has significantly lower decay heat with shorter decay time compared to tantalum.
+The hot isostatic pressing (HIP) of zirconium and tungsten is known to produce limited bonding quality due to the formation of the brittle ZrW2 intermetallic layer.
+To overcome this problem, placing a vanadium interlayer between tungsten and zirconium has been proposed by exploring parameter space in binary alloy

 Region represented North America